TomsaJ/hive-pal/apps/ai-app/readme.md

                     ollama/
 ```

-Below is the docker yaml-File I use.
-Currently it runs in a completely seperate container as a "prove of concept".
+Below is the docker yaml-snippet I use.
+I just added it to the docker stack for hivepal so everything runs together.
 As i do not have a GPU in my server installed i use the OLLAMA_MODEL qwen3:8b.
 With this setup processing time of a 45 second audio file is about 5-10 Minutes (running on dual E5-2683 v3 and consuming about 8 GIB ram).

 Whisper is currently set to auto-detect the language.